Wednesday, June 11, 2025

 mantle speakers, it's Round Midnight but she

-doesn't need my hands stroking her legs,
+doesn't need my long hands stroking her legs,

-I don’t know how to ask to be held, so
+I don’t know how to ask to be held,

 I make up an excuse to bounce from her crib.